astronomer/docs/learn/connections/redshift.md

 ---
-title: "Create an Amazon Redshift Connection in Airflow"
+title: "Create an Amazon Redshift Connection in Apache Airflow®"
 id: redshift
 sidebar_label: Connection
 description: Learn how to create an Amazon Redshift connection in Airflow.